Algerian students protest against Bouteflika offer to shorten new term in power

 Several other university campuses in Algiers were deserted.

-“We are not going to study, this is a decision we have taken yesterday,” Amina, a 21-year-old student, told Reuters.
+“We are not going to study.
+This is a decision we have taken yesterday,” Amina, a 21-year-old student, told Reuters.

 “Together we are the world and the system is nothing,” a said a message posted by activists on social media.

-Bouteflika’s campaign manager said on Sunday that the president would run in the April 18 elections, defying calls for him to quit at the end of his current term.
+Bouteflika’s campaign manager said on Sunday that the president would run in the April 18 election, defying calls for him to quit at the end of his current term.

 The announcement, read out by Abdelghani Zaalane on Bouteflika’s behalf, said the president pledged that if he won he would organize a national conference to discuss reforms and then call early elections in which he would not run.
 Ennahar TV said the fresh vote would be held within a year.

-Hundreds of students marched in Blida, about 40 km (25 miles) south of Algiers, shouting “no new term, no new term”.
+Hundreds of students marched in Blida, about 40 km (25 miles) south of Algiers, shouting, “No new term, no new term!”

 Security forces have sought to contain protests but there was no sign of the military.